DJMont22/Easy-Tile-2D/README.md

 User friendly super easy tile art maker / collision adder for pygame ( can export png for other games, Ui design and much more...)
 **
 ================================================================
+please do not copy and resell as your own this is free to use but not steal. if you use this app you own all art and have right to distribute it any way you wish .

 I am still fairly new to coding this is my 2nd official project :)